Robert-312/PyTorch-CNN-Framework/Readme.md

 ### Build a Framework for better Understanding

-The primary goal of this project is to gain a deeper understanding of CNN and PyTorch.
+One of the primary goals of this project is to gain a deeper understanding of CNN and PyTorch.
 There are already a lot of frameworks out there that do a lot more than what is built into this project, Keras and TensorBoard are some good examples.

 But it is very difficult to get a good understanding of what is happening behind the scenes if the work is already done for you.
 So in this project, preference is given to manual coding over pre-built packages.